 The Equal Opportunity in Education Act, commonly known as Title IX, is a U.S. law established in 1972.
-The law prohibits discrimination on the basis of sex in education programs receiving Federal financial assistance.
+The law prohibits discrimination based on sex in education programs receiving Federal financial assistance.
 Title IX states: "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."